 - Turn off Image Stabilization and shoot in Anti-Shock Shooting Mode.

 - Shoot in Manual Mode or Shutter Priority.
 You will only be able to change the Shutter Speed and ISO from the camera.
 I kept my ISO at 200 and increased the length of the shutter speed to get the right exposure.

 - Use a small light (I used a clip-on reading light) to add additional light to your subject.
 For metallic objects I bounced the light off a piece of white cardboard to reduce the specular highlights.

-The Mitakon Zhongyi Super Macro is a special purpose macro photography lens.
+The Mitakon Zhongyi 20mm Super Macro is a special purpose macro photography lens.
 It was designed for extreme close up macro photography.
 If you are interested in trying extreme close up macro photography and don’t mind that the lens is completely manual, the Mitakon 20mm Super Macro lens is worth considering.
-It also has an attractive $149 price.
+It also has an attractive price of less than $200.

 However, if you prefer autofocus or want to do in camera focus bracketing or focus stacking, you may want to consider the Olympus 30mm f/3.5 macro lens that can focus up to 1.25x magnification.
 You can also focus even closer by adding extension tubes to the lens.